Adult Learning and Leadership Doctoral Degrees

 Required Academic Core (18 credits)

-Students who do not have a master’s degree in adult education must take these foundation courses.
+Students who do not have a master’s degree in adult learning and leadership (or equivalent) must take these foundation courses.
 These credit hours do not count as part of the 90 required credits for the degree.

-EDACE 780 Introduction to Adult Education (3 credits)
+EDACE 780 Introduction to Adult Learning and Leadership

 The purpose of this course is to help the student gain increased knowledge about the characteristics of adults and how these impact learning.
 Students will be asked to develop a critical understanding of relevant theories, concepts, and research.
 Lastly, they will develop a better understanding of themselves as an adult learner.

-This course is designed for adult and continuing education students and college or university personnel in sociology and related fields dealing with adults.
+This course is designed for adult learning and leadership students and college or university personnel in sociology and related fields dealing with adults.
 It is based on the premise that learning is affected by society, government, and economics.
 Included is an in-depth examination of the relationship between adult education and culture.

-EDACE 830 Program Planning in Adult Education (3 credits)
+EDACE 830 Program Planning in Adult Learning and Leadership

 This course includes an analysis of major approaches of program planning and development and discussion of assumptions related to successful program planning in several types of organizations.
 It outlines the importance of program planning and elements of a systematic planning process.